davidmoten/hilbert-curve/README.md

 ### Querying N-dimensional space
 This is one of the very useful applications of the Hilbert curve.
 By mapping n-dimensional space onto 1 dimension we enable the use of range lookups on that 1 dimension using a B-tree or binary search.
 A search region represented as a box in n-dimensions can be mapped to a series of ranges on the hilbert curve.

-Given an n-dimensional search box the exact hilbert curve ranges that cover that box can be determined just by looking at the hilbert curve values on the perimeter of the search box.
+Given an n-dimensional search box **the exact hilbert curve ranges that cover the search box can be determined just by looking at the hilbert curve values on the perimeter of the box**.
 Let's first establish why this is so.

 Firstly, let's state that the points corresponding to 0 on the hilbert curve and the maximum on the hilbert curve are vertices of the domain.